icgrp/ese532_handouts/ese532_handouts/hw1/walk_through.md

 - [Missing Semester of Your CS Education](https://missing.csail.mit.edu/)

 **Terminal**: For HW 1-4, we will use a command-line workflow.
-We will introduce some Xilinx specific GUI workflow in HW 5-7.
+We will introduce some Xilinx specific tool workflow in HW 5-7.
 You will need to be comfortable with using a terminal.
 We will be using a terminal to ssh into Biglab.
 Moreover, we will make use of the terminals in Detkin/Ketterer labs when in-person.